Here we’ll guide you through building a simple race to get you comfortable with how Zone4 Timing works.

 To assign a keypad to the Start timing point select the three dot menu and then select Record times on this Computer.

 This will open a Browser Keypad in a new window.
-Minimize the Browser Keypad Window.
+Don’t close the Browser Keypad window, just minimize it.
 We’ll use it later.

 These Browser Keypads will take the place of a timing devices for this task and will be used to enter times for racers to simulate them passing timing points on a race course.